Skip to main content

 CRM stands for Customer Relationship Management.
 It refers to both the technology and the operating framework used to manage customer relationships across the full lifecycle.

 A business may collect hundreds or thousands of customer records.
-But if those records are duplicated, incomplete, poorly segmented, or disconnected from real activity, the CRM becomes another messy database.
+If those records are duplicated, incomplete, poorly segmented, or disconnected from real activity, the CRM becomes another messy database.
 A strong CRM system gives customer data structure, context, ownership, and purpose.

 The goal is simple: help teams understand the customer clearly and act on that understanding consistently.